RahulNT123/knowledgebase/product-guides/arm/registration/version-control-repository/git-integration/README.md

 ### Store your GIT credential in ARM <a href="#store-your-git-credential-in-arm" id="store-your-git-credential-in-arm"></a>

 This is an initial step in storing your user's credentials (usually a username, password, or token) in ARM.
 GitHub no longer supports basic authentication using a username and password.
-You must now authenticate to GitHub with an **API token**, such as an **OAuth** access token, GitHub App installation access token, or personal access token.
+You must now authenticate to GitHub with an **API token**, such as GitHub App installation access token, or personal access token.
 For more information, see the [blog](https://developer.github.com/changes/2019-11-05-deprecated-passwords-and-authorizations-api/) post.

 1. Log in to your ARM account.
 2. Hover your mouse over the **`Admin`** module and click on the **`Credentials`** tab.